BinarX-Curtin/School-Holiday-Program/3. Building and Flying Rockets/3.1. Payload Section Design in 3D CAD Software/Payload Section Design in 3D CAD.md

    ![Alt text](figures/Fusion360_convert_mesh.png)

-5. STL nosecone implementations below:
+5. STL nose cone implementations below:

-    Nosecone with frog
+    Nose cone with frog

     ![Alt text](figures/Fusion360_frog.png)

 ## 5.0 Saving/Exporting as STL

-1. Use the guide to [Exporting as STL from Fusion 360](https://www.autodesk.com/support/technical/article/caas/sfdcarticles/sfdcarticles/How-to-export-an-STL-file-from-Fusion-360.html) resource provided to export the nosecone file as an STL ready to be used on the slicer.
+1. Use the guide to [Exporting as STL from Fusion 360](https://www.autodesk.com/support/technical/article/caas/sfdcarticles/sfdcarticles/How-to-export-an-STL-file-from-Fusion-360.html) resource provided to export the nose cone file as an STL ready to be used on the slicer.
 Focus on "Use the Export function" section of the guide.

 1. Place STL file on USB? ready for slicing.

-## 6.0 Creating custom supports for nosecone in PrusaSlicer
+## 6.0 Creating Custom Supports for Nose Cone in PrusaSlicer

 1. What are supports and why are they used in 3D printing?
-   - The main reason for supports is to **Support Overhangs** as 3D printing with the (Prusa MK3?) is an additive process meaning it builds upon the lower layers slowly climbing up the nosecone.
+   - The main reason for supports is to **Support Overhangs** as 3D printing with the (Prusa MK3?) is an additive process meaning it builds upon the lower layers slowly climbing up the nose cone.
 This means that if there are any overhangs they would be printed in mid air and due to gravity plummet onto the print bed which isn't what we're after.
 Therefore, support allows for parts to build out and up without any other part of the model beneath them.
    - **Improving Print Quality** by supporting overhangs it allows for the print to have a smoother more accurate finish as it prevents drooping of filament during printing.
    - lastly, support can **Prevent Print Failures** as it stabilizes the structure, reducing the risk of parts moving or becoming detached from the bed during printing.

-1. Using the PrusaSlicer we're able to create custom supports which allow us to be selective with out placement, density, patterns, and configuration options to ensure the print is what we expect from a prototype rocket nosecone.
+1. Using the PrusaSlicer we're able to create custom supports which allow us to be selective with out placement, density, patterns, and configuration options to ensure the print is what we expect from a prototype rocket nose cone.

 1. The [PrusaSlicer custom support guide](https://help.prusa3d.com/article/modifier-meshes-custom-supports-and-other-magic_114258) outlines the potential of custom supports.
     Request the tutors computer or use your own device to add custom supports to the decorations added.